Samlant/QuickDraw/README.md

 :rowing_man: *Always extracting and abstracting code to improve flexibility and robustness in new ways.

+:rowing_man: Establish a workflow to feed data from quote intake ==> submissions to markets

+:rowing_man: Auto-populate an entry into our excell tracking report

 :rowing_man: Clean-up modules' layouts and content & compose/refine complete documentation of modules/methods.

 :mailbox_with_mail: Implement validation methods.

-:mailbox_with_mail: Once published, bundle package into .exe for usability & sharing.
+:mailbox_with_mail: Create an installer to install the program into user's AppData\Local folder.

 :mailbox_with_mail: Include the needed quoteform (for the drag-n-drop functionality) in the repo.

 :mailbox_with_mail: Refine field names in the quoteform.

+:muscle: Allow customization of additional elements,  like the subject line & HTML styling.

-:mailbox_with_mail: Update GUI to PyQT6 when able.
+:muscle: Update GUI to PyQT6 when able.

-:muscle: Establish a workflow to feed data from quote intake ==> submissions to markets

-:muscle: Auto-populate an entry into our excell tracking report
+:muscle: Combine with my other suite of office productivity tools

 :heavy_check_mark: Send emails using outlook account